buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Types/IfcDoorPanelOperationEnum.md

 # IfcDoorPanelOperationEnum

-This enumeration defines the basic ways how individual door panels operate as shown in Figure 1.
+This enumeration defines the basic ways in which individual door panels operate” as shown in Figure 1.
 <!-- end of short definition -->

 The opening direction of the door panels is given by the local placement of the _IfcDoor_.
 The positive y-axis determines the direction as shown in Figure 2.

 ![panel direction](../../../../figures/ifcdoorpaneloperationenum-fig10.gif "Figure 2 — Door panel operations")

 > NOTE Figures (symbolic representation) depend on the national building code.
-These figures/ are only shown as illustrations
+These figures are only shown as illustrations

 > HISTORY New enumeration in IFC2.0.